 The diagram below, like the others in Erle Loran's book, Cezanne’s Composition: Analyses of His Form with Diagrams and Photographs of his Motifs, grew out of his analysis of the differences between Cezanne’s paintings and the photographs Loran took of their motifs at the locations from which Cezanne made the paintings.

-The view toward the Arroyo Seco Parkway provides a sense of the transformation of the cultural landscape that occurred during the 70 plus years between the taking of the two pictures.
+The view toward the Arroyo Seco Parkway provides a sense of the transformation of the cultural landscape that occurred during the more than 70 years between the taking of the two pictures.
 All of these considerations, and others as well, contribute to the sensory experience of perceiving them, whether individually, or considered in connection with one another.